codepath/android_guides/Leveraging-the-Gson-Library.md

 By default, the Gson library will map the fields defined in the class to the JSON keys defined in the response.
 For instance, the fields `id`, `title`, and `year` will be mapped automatically.
 We do not need any special annotations unless the field names and JSON keys are different.

-In this specific case, the Movie class will correspond to each individual movie element and the Production class corresponds to the nested JSON object under production.
+In this specific case, the Movie class will correspond to each individual movie element and the Production class corresponds to the nested JSON object under movie's production element:

 ```javascript